 It's a dirty business, but someone's got to do it.
 Babies' bottoms are big bucks for Procter & Gamble and Kimberly-Clark.
 Between them, the two companies control around 80% of the global market for diapers (or nappies as the British call them).
-Pampers is the brand which introduced the world to the concept of the disposable diaper 55 years ago, and it remains the #1 brand worldwide.
-It is also Procter & Gamble's single biggest global brand, with sales of almost $9bn in 2016, around a third or more higher than Huggies' total sales.
+Pampers is the brand which introduced the world to the concept of the disposable diaper 60 years ago, and it remains the #1 brand worldwide.
+It is also Procter & Gamble's single biggest global brand, with sales of almost $8bn in 2019, around a third or more higher than Huggies' total sales.
 Both brands have diversified into related merchandise, not just more specialised diapers but also wipes and wash products, changing mats, bibs and other such items.
 Globally, the two brands' biggest rivals are private label products from supermarkets.
+(However, there are a number of important rivals in Asia led by Unicharm and Kao Corporation).
 Beneath the happy families appearance of the baby products market lies a rivalry more intense even than that between Coke and Pepsi.
 Relentless competition from Kimberly-Clark's Huggies brand in the mid-to-late 1990s stole P&G's leadership of the US and several other markets, and ate into Pampers' lead in Europe.
-P&G has fought back since 2002 with a constantly updated product range and a savage price war, which eventually prompted Huggies to pull out of the infant diaper sector in Europe altogether.
-The Pampers brand is partnered by regional or value brands including Luvs in the US and Dodot in Spain.
-Huggies is supported by brands including Snugglers in Australia and Peaudouce in France.
-Shraddha Shankar is associate brand director for global Pampers at P&G. Aric Melzl is global brand director for Huggies.
+P&G has fought back since 2002 with a constantly updated product range and a savage price war, which eventually prompted Huggies to pull out of the infant diaper sector in most European markets.
+The main Huggies brand isn't marketed in most of the region, just the more specialised sub-brands Pull-Ups and DryNights for older infants and waterproofed Little Swimmers.
+The Pampers brand is partnered by regional or value brands including Luvs in the US, Dodot in Spain, Kandoo baby wipes and others.
+Huggies is supported by brands including Snugglers in Australia.
+(French brand Peaudouce was absorbed into Huggies in 1999).
+Fama Francisco is global CEO of P&G baby & feminine care; with Mark Christenson as VP Pampers North America and Sydney Gagne as brand director.
+Rebecca Dunphey is president, Kimberly-Clark baby & childcare with Robert Raines as GM infant care North America.